Zaharah/Contrastive-Sensor-Transformer/README.md

 </details>

 ![header image](https://github.com/Zaharah/Contrastive-Sensor-Transformer/blob/main/method.png)
-<b>Illustration of Contrastive Sensor Transformer.</b> A single transformation ```math t\in \mathcal{T} ``` is applied to input signal to prepare a pair of correlated views as input $q$ and $k+$.
+<b>Illustration of Contrastive Sensor Transformer.</b> A single transformation $t\in \mathcal{T}$ is applied to input signal to prepare a pair of correlated views as input $q$ and $k+$.
 The input splitted into multiple fixed-size patches, to form the learnable patch and positional embedding and serve as input to our sensor transformer encoder $f(.)$.
 The encoder is trained with contrastive loss in an end-to-end manner to maximise similarity between related pairs and minimizing it for rest of the examples in a batch.
 The pre-trained encoder is then fine-tuned to solve specific downstream task.

 ## Dataset Preparation
 To prepare the datasets, please follow code given in jupyter notebook above.